Gorenstein-projective modules over short local algebras

 we have $t(\Omega M) = eu+v+(e-1)v = e(u+v).$ It follows that $t(P_{i+1}) = et(P_i)$ for all $i\in \Bbb Z.$ Since $e\ge 2$, this is only possible if $t(P_i) = 0$ for all $i\in \Bbb Z$, thus $P_\bullet$ is the zero complex. $\s$

-{\bf Remark.} The assumption $e \ge 2$ is necessary, since all short local algebras with $e = 1$ are self-injective and not semisimple (thus, the simple module is non-projective and reflexive and occurs as an image in an acyclic minimal complex of projective modules).
+{\bf Remark.} The assumption $e \ge 2$ is necessary, since all short local algebras with $e = 1$ are self-injective and not semisimple (thus, the simple module is non-projective and reflexive and occurs as an image in a minimal exact complex of projective modules).